jkup/jonkuperman.com/posts/chatting-with-an-old-friend/index.md

 With that, I was able to reset my Soundcloud password and log in!
 At first I had no luck, I was still only able to see the 4 public episodes.
 But then I noticed on the Insights page if I zoomed out I could see traffic to Mikeal's episode from years ago.
 Eventually I figured out what had happened!

 ![soundcloud hidden tracks](/img/soundcloud-hidden.png)

+It turns out Soundcloud had changed their free plan, and my account was way over the limit of upload minutes.
+So they must have removed my oldest episdoes so that I was in line with the free plan.

 ## A bargain at any price